When Thoughts Turn to Romantic Getaways, Turn to Vermont

 Make sure to visit Boyden Valley Winery in Cambridge for a special Valentine’s Day event (February 11 and 12).
 What could be better than love, wine, chocolate … and cheese fondue?
 Not much.
 Reserve your table for Boyden Valley’s cheese fondue dinner that also includes a glass of wine, a chocolate truffle and a Vermont Ice Crème Liqueur cordial.

-All you need is a beautiful Vermont inn, stunning scenery, great food and wine, and your special someone for a fabulous winter getaway.This post is a sponsored collaboration between Vermont Department of Tourism and Boston magazine's advertising department.
+All you need is a beautiful Vermont inn, stunning scenery, great food and wine, and your special someone for a fabulous winter getaway.This is a paid partnership between Vermont Department of Tourism and Boston Magazine's City/Studio